msradam/3270Connect/README.md

   Source: `connect3270/emulator.go`.
 - Establishing a TN3270 session runs through `Emulator.Connect`, which retries up to 10 times with a 1-second delay between attempts (`maxRetries`/`retryDelay`).
 Starting the emulator process itself is also retried up to 10 times before surfacing an error.
   Source: `connect3270/emulator.go`.
+- Connection failures for the workflow “Connect” step are informational by default and do not increment the failed workflow counter; pass `-showConnectionErrors` if you want connection failures to be treated as errors and surfaced in the failure tally.
+  Source: `go3270Connect.go`.
 - The `/testConnection` API endpoint that probes host reachability uses a 5-second TCP dial timeout when opening the socket to the TN3270 host.
   Source: `go3270Connect.go`.